nav164/amadeus_flight_search/README.md

 ## Enhancement in progress
 * Jasmine unit test cases (Karma)
-* All the labels in the application are moving en.json file under assets folder (Using translate pipe).
-* All the  error message are moving to constant file so that it can be reffered from a centralized place.
 * Refactoring scattered CSS and SCSS

 > Note: Please leave any enhancement or suggestion below.